How to Use Selenium With Java

 Selenium is a useful tool, open-source and a portable automated testing framework for web-based applications that support different languages such as Java, C#, Ruby, and Python.
 FITA Academy’s Selenium With Java Training will be your career establishing course.

-The language to choose is determined by the characteristics under test, the supportive community, accessible test automation technologies, usability, elegance, and of course, smooth build integration.
+The characteristics under test determine the language to choose, the supportive community, accessible test automation technologies, usability, elegance, and of course, smooth build integration.
 Here in this blog, we describe How to use Selenium with Java.

 Selenium supports delays such as Implicit and Explicit.
 Both of these waits block the script’s execution until the element is found.
-When it discovers the element.
-It resumes the script execution.
-Selenium With Java Certification offers certification training with 100% placement assistance.
+When it discovers the element, it resumes the script execution.
+To master the use of these waits and other advanced features of Selenium, you can enroll in Selenium Training in Gurgaon, where you’ll learn how to effectively use waits and enhance your automation testing skills.

 Cross-browser testing is critical in testing.
 Depending on the business requirements, the scripts may be expected to operate on several browsers or a single browser.
 Annotations such as parameters are provided by Selenium frameworks such as TestNG, and annotations such as RunWith are provided by JUnit, which aids in executing tests on different browsers and related drivers.